Mentalab-hub/explorepy/docs/usage.rst

       -bt, --bluetooth [sdk|pybluez]  Select the Bluetooth interface -h, --help                      Show this message and exit.

-.. note:: On Windows, this function prints all paired devices.
+.. note:: On Windows, this function may print all the paired devices.

 **acquire**::